Philip V of Spain: Birth and family

 Louis of France, le Grand Dauphin, and his wife Maria Anna Victoria of Bavaria with their three sons: Louis, le Petit Dauphin, Philippe, Duke of Anjou and Charles, Duke of Berry.
 Painting by Pierre Mignard, 1687.

 Philip was born on 19 December 1683 at the Palace of Versailles in France, the second son of Louis, Grand Dauphin, the heir apparent to the throne of France, and his wife Maria Anna Victoria of Bavaria.

 Philip was a younger brother of Louis, Duke of Burgundy, the father of Louis XV of France.
 At birth, Philip was created Duke of Anjou, a traditional title for younger sons in the French royal family.
 He would be known by this name until he became the King of Spain.
-Since Philip's older brother, Louis, Duke of Burgundy, was second in line to the French throne after his father, there was little expectation that either he or his younger brother Charles, Duke of Berry, would ever rule over France.
+Since the Duke of Burgundy was second in line to the French throne after his father, there was little expectation that either Philip or his younger brother Charles, Duke of Berry, would ever rule over France.